IBM/data-prep-kit/README.md

 ---

-Data Prep Lab is a community project to democratize and accelerate unstructured data preparation for LLM app developers.
+Data Prep Kit is a community project to democratize and accelerate unstructured data preparation for LLM app developers.
 With the explosive growth of LLM-enabled use cases, developers are faced with the enormous challenge of preparing use case-specific unstructured data to fine-tune or instruct-tune the LLMs.
 As the variety of use cases grows, so does the need to support: